josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 public class CucumberTest {}
 ```

 Gherkin is a DSL language used to describe an application feature that needs to be tested.
-Here is our person Gherkin feature definition:
+Here is our person Gherkin feature definition file `src/test/resources/person.feature`:

 ```gherkin
 Feature: Persons can be retrieved